Smoke alarm supports for adults who are deaf or hard of hearing

 • Evelyn’s home already has a functioning system that meets Australian standards and will alert her in an emergency.
 The system is the standard needed to alert Evelyn and has not reached the end of its expected service life.
 Funding a system above the standard level needed to provide alert notifications to Evelyn is not considered value for money.

-• A local supplier can assess the current system to make sure it’s set up correctly.
+• a local supplier can assess the current system to make sure it’s set up correctly.

 Although the planner does not include funding for an above-standard smoke alarm or doorbell system for people who are deaf or hard of hearing, they decide it’s reasonable and necessary to modify the standard system.
+The planner includes funding for additional strobe lights, an extra pager, and their installation in the home as per reasonable and necessary criteria.

 For more information, refer to: